Section Image

 1/2

 Ocean Air Recreation Center is a hub of activity, featuring basketball, volleyball and badminton courts.
 It’s also just a short walk to Carmel Mountain Preserve, which provides sunset and ocean views.
 Along the border of Carmel Valley lies Torrey Pines State Reserve.
 Extending all the way to the California coast, this area is commonly referred to as “a wilderness island in an urban sea.”
 Pacific Highlands Ranch Community Park features basketball courts, a pump track and skateboard ramps.
 Torrey Highlands Dog Park is a popular spot for residents with four-legged friends.
 At Carmel Creek Park, kids enjoy the colorful playground with slides, swings and hammocks.
 Carmel Valley also includes several walking trails to explore the rugged terrain.
 “We’ve got just beautiful weather year-round.
 San Diego has the best weather in the country,” Deverett says.
-“We’re also just three miles from the beach and there’s canyons, so tons of hiking.
-And we’re two hours from the mountain so you can go skiing in the morning and then come back and go to the beach in the afternoon.
-Oh also the desert is two hours east, so we’ve got just about everything, the deserts, the mountains and the beach.”
+“We’re also just three miles from the beach, and there are canyons, so tons of hiking.
+And we’re two hours from the mountain, so you can go skiing in the morning and then come back and go to the beach in the afternoon.
+Also the desert is two hours east, so we’ve got just about everything: the deserts, the mountains and the beach.”
 The Grand Golf Club provides additional opportunities to enjoy the outdoors with an 18-hole course along the backdrop of Los Peñasquitos Canyon.
 Lounge in the 50,000-square-foot clubhouse, float in the resort-style pool or play a pick-up game of pickleball.

 1/2